Top Trends in Data Science for 2022

 Today, these investments are beginning to pay significant returns.
 By moving beyond descriptive analytics and into predictive tools, organizations are being gifted new kinds of opportunities to grow their businesses as a result.

-Throughout 2021 and 2022, new techniques and technologies have emerged on an almost weekly basis.
+Since 2021, new techniques and technologies have emerged on an almost weekly basis.
 Central to this shift has been the emergence of cloud technologies and growing amounts of data being captured by companies.

-While big data, defined by the cloud, has been around for several years now—it’s only in the last few years the technology has been so easily available and so productive for the teams that utilize it.
-Providing near-unlimited compute resources, eliminating data silos, and enabling broad data sharing—the cloud is one of several key technologies revolutionizing data science for organizations.
+While big data, defined by the cloud, has been around for several years now — it’s only in the last few years the technology has been so easily available and so productive for the teams that utilize it.
+Providing near-unlimited compute resources, eliminating data silos, and enabling broad data sharing — the cloud is one of several key technologies revolutionizing data science for organizations.

 Taking a deep dive into these technologies, our article on the future of data science takes an expert look at where the field is today and what’s to come in the industry in the next few years.